Paneer Kathi Roll

 For Assembling

-To assemble the roll, you will need lachha paratha, green chutney, onions, chaat masala powder, cilantro (fresh coriander leaves), and freshly squeezed lime juice.
+To assemble the roll, you will need lachha paratha, green chutney, raw onions, chaat masala powder, cilantro (fresh coriander leaves), and freshly squeezed lime juice (or lemon juice).

-You can either make lachha paratha at home or use store-bought frozen ones to save time.
+You can make lachha paratha at home or use store-bought frozen ones to save time.

 Marinate The Paneer